nf-core/phaseimpute/docs/development.md

 ## Channel management and combination

-All channel need to be identified by a meta map.
-To follow which information is available the `meta` argument is suffixed by a combination of the following capital letters:
+All channels need to be identified by a meta map.
+To follow which information is available, the `meta` argument is suffixed by a combination of the following capital letters:

 - I : individual id